-Export and inter-array cable installation operations - including pre-lay and protection operations - may generate VERY HIGH UXO risks as a worst-case scenario.
-This is limited, however, to a relatively small area in which WWII-era naval mines have recently been discovered within the proposed OWF array.
-Elsewhere across the Study Site, UXO risks have been categorised as HIGH and/or MEDIUM, though this may be reduced should less intrusive methodologies be selected.
+Export and inter-array cable installation operations - including pre-lay and protection operations - may generate HIGH UXO risks as a worst-case scenario.
+This is limited, however, to the northern and southern sectors of the Site where naval minelaying operations were documented during WWII.
+Elsewhere across the Study Site, UXO risks have been categorised as LOW, though MEDIUM category risks might still be encountered in the shallow waters of the nearshore export cable corridor, driven by AAA projectiles associated with the post-WWII firing range at Stevnsfort.